Skip to main content

 Your doctor, urologist, nurse, or healthcare team should be able to give you personalized recommendations and medical advice when preparing for your Botox bladder procedure.

-You may also need to provide a urinalysis or urine test beforehand so your doctor can ascertain whether your bladder also has any symptoms of retention or if you have an infection.
+You may also need to provide a urinalysis or urine test beforehand so your doctor can determine whether your bladder has any signs of retention or if you have an infection.

-Also, some medical professionals might advise you to avoid caffeine and certain types of medications beforehand if it could interfere with the effectiveness of the procedure.
+Also, some medical professionals might advise you to avoid caffeine and certain types of medications beforehand if they could interfere with the effectiveness of the procedure.

 Before and after your injections, be sure to follow all of your doctor’s recommendations.